tianyizhou/tianyizhou.github.io/_pages/about.md

 News
 ------
-* 2023/06: Invited talk at Purdue on "Structured Decentralized Learning".
+* 2023/06: Invited talk at Purdue Statistics on "Structured Decentralized Learning".
 * 2023/06: Two papers (Meta-Vote Pruning and Eigensubspace of Temporal-Difference Dynamics) have been accepted by [ECML/PKDD 2023](https://2023.ecmlpkdd.org/).
 * 2023/05: I will teach CMSC-421 on "Introduction to Artificial Intelligence" in Fall 2023.
 * 2023/04: Three papers (training dynamics of continual learning, continual RL via sparse prompting, structured cooperative learning) have been accepted by [ICML 2023](https://icml.cc/).